-If your classes overlap but you and your instructors believe that you can complete both classes in spite of the conflict, you should call the Office of the Registrar at (831) 459-4412 for assistance.
+If your classes overlap but you and your instructors believe that you can complete both classes in spite of the conflict, you should contact the Office of the Registrar for assistance.

 Retaining Enrollments

 To retain a seat in your classes or remain on the waitlist for a class, you must attend the first class meeting.
 Instructors may administratively drop anyone from the roster or waitlist who does not attend.